 Individuals may be able to participate in the gender they identify with and not be subject to requirements for disclosure of personal information beyond those required of cisgender athletes.

-Team Mi'kmaw Nova Scotia will follow up to ensure any documentation, if required, is treated with confidentiality.
+Team Mi'kmaw Nova Scotia will follow up to ensure any documentation, if required, is communicated to the WHO.